In 2011, The National Archives took on additional leadership responsibilities for archives in England.

-Our approach to the leadership role is a collaborative one, supporting partnership working to encourage a sustainable and innovative archives sector.
+Our approach to the leadership role is a collaborative one, supporting partnerships and working to encourage a sustainable and innovative archives sector.

 In 2013, The National Archives commissioned the Cultural Consulting Network (CCN), to review its leadership of the archive sector two years on from taking over the responsibility from the Museum, Libraries and Archives Council.

 - look at whether stakeholders and partners had recognised the change in our leadership role